roaked/roaked.github.io/content/docs/code/snake-game/_index.md

 # Working on - some functions might be outdated

 {{< hint note>}}
-To do:
+General Fixes:

 - Script for recording / saving game states
-- Finish adapting the fitness function of my genetic algorithm
+- Finish adapting the fitness function of the genetic algorithm
-- Optimize game code for game environment
+- Post results
 {{< /hint >}}

 ## 1. Snake Game